TohaRhymes/bioGWAS/readme.md

 ### 4. Getting set of snps

 Using annotated SNPs and gmt-file with list of pathways we can select list of causal SNPs.
-Script:  `./get_snps_set.py`
+Script:  `./get_snps_set.py data chr data/chr_filt_sim_anno.bed data/h.all.v2023.1.Hs.symbols.gmt data/pathways.csv 20 10`

 ### 5. Extracting specific SNPs from bfile for simulation